madmann91/bvh/README.md

 by their normal.
 The scene used for this table is Sponza.
 The machine used is an AMD Threadripper 2950X with 16 physical cores and 32 threads.
-Both libraries use OpenMP and run on multiple cores (except that the construction algorithm in Fast-BVH is not multithreaded, unlike this library).
+Both libraries use OpenMP and run on multiple cores (except that the construction algorithm in Fast-BVH is not multithreaded, unlike the one in this library).
 The rendering resolution is 8Kx8K.

 The results are not surprising as the BVH used in Fast-BVH is using the middle split technique which is known to be seriously bad for anything but small examples or uniformly distributed